At Olympic Nature Experience, we support our students so they build:

 This is a beautiful place to roam and get inspiration and info for your gardening projects.

 Small parks are everywhere in Sequim and Port Angeles.
 Search the city websites for the closest parks to you and don’t forget to check out the creeks, trees and wild spaces in these parks.
-Carrie Blake park is a special favorite with tiny wooded trails, a stream and the dirt bike track which is great for adventure play.
+Carrie Blake park is a special favorite with tiny wooded trails, a stream and a fishing pond which is great for adventure play.

 We’re constantly looking for great resources for our families.
 Below is a complete list of the resources we’ve gathered so far.